Canon 1D vs Sony A77 II

 Review summary: Canon 1D vs Sony A77 II

 So what is the bottom line?
-Which of the two cameras – the Canon 1D or the Sony A77 II – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Is the Canon 1D better than the Sony A77 II or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.